oscar-franzen/oclust/README.md

                                or MSA for multiple sequence alignment (based on Infernal).
 [MSA]
    -t local or cluster        If -x is PW, should it be parallelized by running it locally
-                               on multiple cores or by submitting jobs to a cluster. [local] -a complete, average or    The desired clustering algorithm. [complete] single
+                               on multiple cores or by submitting jobs to a cluster (requires a system with the LSF scheduler). [local] -a complete, average or    The desired clustering algorithm. [complete] single
    -f [string]                Input fasta file.